Winter Holiday Time Energy Saving Tips

 - All outdoor cords, plugs and sockets must be weatherproof.
 Keep electrical connections off the ground, and make sure wiring is kept clear of drainpipes and railings to prevent any risk of shock.
 It's also a good idea to use a ground fault circuit interrupter on each circuit.
 If current leaks through frayed or damaged wires, the interrupter will shut off the lights.

-- Remember that hot bulbs can ignite dry tree branches.
-To avoid disaster, keep trees well watered and keep extension cords and light strings away from the water.
+- To avoid disaster, keep trees well watered and keep extension cords and light strings away from the water.
 For safety's sake, light your tree only when you are at home and awake to enjoy it.
 As an extra precaution, keep a fire extinguisher handy, and be sure your home's smoke detectors have new batteries and that they're working properly.

 If you're in the mood for a holiday that's old-fashioned and more energy efficient, consider decorating this year's tree with edible ornaments, like gingerbread men, candy canes, and strings of popcorn and cranberries.
 But stay away from burning candles on or around your tree.
 Although they may provide a soft, flickering light, they're a definite fire hazard, and aromatic candles have been known to cause indoor air quality problems.